Best Thanksgiving Turkey Recipe for Beginners

 How to Keep Your Turkey Juicy

-Many people will tell you that you need to brine your bird or incorporate some kind of rub or seasoning to promote a juicy turkey.
-Some even say fresh is king and frozen birds are the problem.
+Many people will tell you that you need a fresh turkey and that frozen birds are the problem.
 I don’t believe any of it.
 A fresh bird is plenty juicy.
 So is a frozen one!
 If you happen to have a frozen turkey, read the label.
-Odds are you’ll see that it says “contains up to 8% of a solution of water, salt, spices and natural flavor for tenderness and juiciness.”
+Odds are you’ll see that it says “contains up to 8% of a solution of water, salt, spices and natural flavor for tenderness and juiciness“.
 This basically means that if you defrost your bird in the fridge for a few days, it will be sitting in this solution…therefore brining itself before you roast it.
 The work has already been done.

 All you have to do now is roast it until it hits the proper temperatures without going past too far, and you’re there!
 Roasted turkey heaven.
 Once you get that turkey out of the oven, tent it with foil to let it rest 15-20 minutes and then slice and serve.